webplatform/docs-wpd/CSS_property_guide/index.md

 ===Compatibility notes===

+Use the compatibility notes section to enter any useful specifics you have relating to browser compatibility.
+For example:

 * IE < 9: doesn't support SVG for background-images, or multiple background images, or gradients
 * IE < 10: doesn't support gradients
 * Not all browsers support animation of background images.
 Recent -webkit- based browsers transition between background images by cross fading.